AdobeDocs/campaign-web.en/help/transition-acs-ac.md

 # Transition from Adobe Campaign Standard to Adobe Campaign v8

 ## Introduction

-This is a guide for Adobe Campaign Standard customers about the transition to Adobe Campaign v8.
+This guide is designed for Adobe Campaign Standard customers transitioning to Adobe Campaign v8.
+Adobe Campaign v8 introduces major improvements in infrastructure and performance, tailored for enterprises that require scalable and efficient campaign management solutions.

-Adobe Campaign v8 brings significant infrastructure and performance for enterprise scale.
-It provides robust support for cross-channel campaign management, and communicates with other Adobe solutions, including Adobe Experience Platform.
+With Adobe Campign v8, users benefit from enhanced support for managing cross-channel campaigns thanks to powerful features adapted to marketing usage.
+This version integrates smoothly with other Adobe solutions, including Adobe Experience Platform, enabling users to leverage a unified ecosystem for their marketing goals.

+In this guide, you can find information on the features and capabilities of Adobe Campaign v8, along with documentation tables, to ensure a successful transition from Adobe Campaign Standard.

 ## What's new?